Extreme drug-tolerance in immunogenicity testing

 • Neutralizing antibodies (NAb)

-Our ADA and NAb assays are based on the MSD™ technology, but we aim to establish cell-based assays soon.
+Our ADA and NAb assays are based on the MSD™ technology.

 Trade off immunoassay sensitivity for optimized drug-tolerance in immunogenicity testing.